Structured Uncertainty guided Clarification for LLM Agents: Experiments

 \section{Experiments}

-\paragraph{ClarifyBench.} All baselines are implemented on a common ReAct agent scaffold for fair comparison.
-We evaluate \textbf{SAGE-Agent} against four baselines: (i) \textbf{ReAct + ask\_question()}, a standard ReAct agent with an \texttt{ask\_question()} tool serving as our control baseline; (ii) \textbf{ProCOT}~\cite{deng2023procot}, which performs ProActive Chain-of-Thought reasoning to anticipate ambiguities before tool use; (iii) \textbf{Active Task Disambiguation}~\cite{kobalczyk2025activetaskdisamb}, which generates candidate interpretations and clarification queries based on response entropy by parametrizing the solution space; and (iv) \textbf{Domain-aware ReAct}, which augments prompting and question generation with explicit schema information provided as context.
+\textbf{(A) Agent Inference Experiment.} \textit{1.
+ClarifyBench.} All baselines are implemented on a common ReAct agent scaffold for fair comparison.
+We evaluate \textbf{SAGE-Agent} against four baselines: (i) \textbf{ReAct + ask\_question()}, a standard ReAct agent with an \texttt{ask\_question()} tool serving as our control baseline; (ii) \textbf{ProCOT}~\citep{deng2023procot}, which performs ProActive Chain-of-Thought reasoning to anticipate ambiguities before tool use; (iii) \textbf{Active Task Disambiguation}~\citep{kobalczyk2025activetaskdisamb}, which generates candidate interpretations and clarification queries based on response entropy by parametrizing the solution space; and (iv) \textbf{Domain-aware ReAct}, which augments prompting and question generation with explicit schema information provided as context.
 All methods use GPT-4o and Qwen2.5-14B-Instruct with temperature $0.5$.
 For SAGE-Agent, we pick $\lambda=0.5, \alpha=0.1, \epsilon=10^{-4}$.
-We evaluate using four metrics: (1) \textbf{Coverage Rate}: proportion of tool calls with correct parameters matching the ground truth; (2) \textbf{Tool Match Rate (TMR)}: tool match rate against ground truth; (3) \textbf{Parameter Match Rate (PMR)}: paramater match rate against ground-truth; and (4) \textbf{Average Number of Questions (\#Q)}: mean number of clarification questions asked per task (lower is better).
-We used 2xRTXA600 for inference.

-\paragraph{When2Call (Eval Set).} We trained GRPO with Qwen2.5-Instruct (3B and 7B) for one epoch using Unsloth.
+We evaluate using four metrics: (1) \textbf{Coverage Rate}: proportion of tool calls with correct parameters matching the ground truth; (2) \textbf{Tool Match Rate (TMR)}: tool match rate against ground truth; (3) \textbf{Parameter Match Rate (PMR)}: paramater match rate against ground-truth; and (4) \textbf{Average Number of Questions (\#Q)}: mean number of clarification questions asked per task (lower is better). \textit{2.
+BFCLv2 (When2Call)} We use the open-ended evaluation split of When2Call, built on top of BFCLv2 to perform single-turn validation of our method.
+We compared our method against a ReAct baseline and Active-task-Disambiguation, since this is single-turn validation and these baselines are representative of different disambiguation strategies.
+We used 2xRTXA600 for inference. \textbf{(B) Reward Modeling Experiment.} We trained GRPO with Qwen2.5-Instruct (3B and 7B) for one epoch using Unsloth \citep{unsloth}.
 Three independent runs were performed, and results from the best-performing model are reported.
 Evaluation follows the original paper: log-probability comparison across options, option-prompted selection, and direct prompting without options.
-We trained using 4xL40S GPUs, and inferred using 1xL40S GPU.
+We trained on 4xL40S GPUs, and inferred on 1xL40S GPU.
 We train each setting for 3 runs, and report the setting with the best results.